WiseLibs/better-sqlite3/README.md

 // You can do the same thing with Transaction objects.
 ```

+It's worth noting that FLOAT values returned from the database will always be represented as JavaScript numbers.

 ### Extending Int64s

 `Int64` objects are very basic and do not provide advanced functionality.
 However, they expose accessors for their `low` and `high` bits, which matches the API for the very comprehensive [Long](https://github.com/dcodeIO/long.js) library.
 If you need to manipulate 64 bit integers, the strategy is quite simple: